aws-amplify/amplify-js/docs/media/authentication_guide.md

 ReactDOM.render(<AppWithAuth federated={federated}/>, document.getElementById('root'));
 ```

-You can also initiate a federated signin process by calling `Auth.federatedSignIn()` medhod in your code:
+You can also initiate a federated signin process by calling `Auth.federatedSignIn()` medhod with a specific identity provider in your code:

 ```js
 import { Auth } from 'aws-amplify';